SRW-10/cafe-webpage/README.md

 Open this file in a browser:

-`cafe/first-page/first page.html`

-The welcome image is displayed in a vertical scroll frame.
 The main cafe page is:

 `cafe/main page/soulfultreats.html`